edHelper.com

 By Beth A. Beutler

 3 Finally, the day arrived to board the ocean liner.
 As they walked up the gangplank, they looked all around.
 Olga was amazed at the size of the ship.
-It looked like it was as long as three football fields!
+It was as long as three football fields!
 Her eyes widened as she stepped on board and felt the ship gently bobbing under her.

 5 They sat on a breezy deck eating tuna sandwiches and sipping icy lemonade.
 They enjoyed watching all the excited people coming onto the ship.
-The ocean liner would set off in about three hours.
+The ocean liner would set sail in about three hours.

 6 "Let's begin to plan our week!"
 Inga suggested.